More Than a Century of Excellence

 - To provide further innovative solutions to the industry, in 2014 IKG adds a new blast cabinet and a PLC-controlled coating house to its manufacturing process.

-- With the addition of our GratingBIM™ modeling services in 2017, IKG continues the tradition of delivering innovative value to our customers.
+- With the addition of our GratingBIM™ modeling services in 2017, IKG remains a pioneer in grating and continues the tradition of delivering innovative value to our customers.

 The catalogs above are only for historical keeping and are not updated to 2020’s standards and needs.
 Please use our more current catalogs for accurate information